japila-books/apache-spark-internals/docs/shuffle/ShuffleManager.md

 shuffleBlockResolver: ShuffleBlockResolver
 ----

-Gives xref:shuffle:ShuffleBlockResolver.adoc[ShuffleBlockResolver] of the shuffle system
+Gives shuffle:ShuffleBlockResolver.md[ShuffleBlockResolver] of the shuffle system

 Used when:

-* SortShuffleManager is requested for a xref:shuffle:SortShuffleManager.adoc#getWriter[ShuffleWriter for a ShuffleHandle], to xref:shuffle:SortShuffleManager.adoc#unregisterShuffle[unregister a shuffle] and xref:shuffle:SortShuffleManager.adoc#stop[stop]
+* SortShuffleManager is requested for a shuffle:SortShuffleManager.md#getWriter[ShuffleWriter for a ShuffleHandle], to shuffle:SortShuffleManager.md#unregisterShuffle[unregister a shuffle] and shuffle:SortShuffleManager.md#stop[stop]

-* BlockManager is requested to xref:storage:BlockManager.adoc#getBlockData[get shuffle data] and xref:storage:BlockManager.adoc#getLocalBytes[getLocalBytes]
+* BlockManager is requested to storage:BlockManager.md#getBlockData[get shuffle data] and storage:BlockManager.md#getLocalBytes[getLocalBytes]

 == [[stop]] Stopping ShuffleManager